 Occasional waxing or mild polishing of your vehicle by hand may be necessary to remove residue from the paint finish.
 You can get GM-approved cleaning products from your dealer.
-See "Appearance Care and Materials" in the Index.
+See GM Vehicle Care/Appearance Materials on page 5-87.